 Feel free to experiment past these settings.
 I was hoping for a crisp picture, and this shutter speed is not quite fast enough to completely freeze motion, but I needed it that low to let in enough light.
 Many cameras have the ability to go higher with the ISO, but you may be unhappy with the amount of grain and noise at that level.
 You’ll have to decide that for yourself; I try to stay under 2000 for my camera.

-I recommend you start with my settings and go from there.
+I recommend you start with my Christmas tree camera settings and go from there!
 If your pictures are too dark, open up your aperture first as wide as it will go.
 This means you are looking for the lowest number possible: if you only have the lens that came with your camera, this will probably be f/3.5.
 Then try raising your ISO a bit higher, and then start opening up your shutter.
-Also consider that you can still have that moody light from the tree with just a touch more ambient lighting; an extra lamp in the room might give you just enough more light.
+Also, consider that you can still have that moody light from the tree with just a touch more ambient lighting; an extra lamp in the room might give you just enough more light.

 FRUGAL FAMILY TIP